leomeyer/Arducom/src/slave/hello-world/README.md

 	$  ./arducom -t serial -d /dev/ttyACM0 -c 30 -o Bin

 To set or query the state of the pins use commands 33 and 32 in a similar fashion.

+To read the value of an analog pin you can use command 35.
+It expects the channel number (one byte) and returns an Int16 containing a 10-bit value.
+Example (reads channel 2):

+	$  ./arducom -t serial -d /dev/ttyACM0 -c 35 -p 02 -o Int16

 Accessing files on an SD card
 -----------------------------